nav9/ffmpegProfilerFindingOptimalSettings/README.md

 # Requirement
 Python 3.6+ (for this project, Python 3.9.13 was used).
-To install required packages, use: `pip install -r requirements.txt`.
+* To install required packages, use: `pip install -r requirements.txt`.
 (There are also automated tools like pipreqs, pipreqsnb or pigar, which can install the required packages).

-* `pip install ffmpeg-quality-metrics==3.0.0` for [image quality metrics](https://github.com/slhck/ffmpeg-quality-metrics).
-Also make sure `ffmpeg` and `ffprobe` are installed.
+* Install `sudo apt install ffmpeg ffprobe`.

-* For future trials: `pip install sewar==0.4.5` could also be attempted for image quality metrics.
-* `pip3 install opencv-contrib-python==4.5.5.62` for extracting frames from videos.
+`ffmpeg-quality-metrics` is planend to be used for [image quality metrics](https://github.com/slhck/ffmpeg-quality-metrics).
+The `sewar` package could also be attempted for image quality metrics.
+The `opencv-contrib-python` package is used by the test cases for extracting frames from videos.

 # Running the test cases
 First install PyTest: `pip install pytest==7.1.2`.